danielaparker/jsoncons/README.md

 data formats (e.g. CBOR).
 It supports

-- Parsing JSON-like text or binary data into an unpacked representation that defines an interface for accessing and modifying that data.
+- Parsing JSON-like text or binary data into an unpacked representation (`jsoncons::basic_json`) that defines an interface for accessing and modifying that data.

 - Serializing the unpacked representation into different JSON-like text or binary data.